-There are seven different categories for project submissions: Future Engineering, Future Materials, Future Intelligence, Future Finances & Commerce, Future Connectivity for Sustainability and Future Life Science.
+There are seven different categories for project submissions: Future Engineering, Future Materials, Future Intelligence, Future Finances & Commerce, Future Connectivity for Sustainability, Future Life Science and Future Engineering.

 Entering the University Innovation Challenge is free of charge; there is no fee for participants.